 The Company's net interest income decreased by \$15.6 million or 22.7% during 1995 as a result of a \$21.5 million or 34.3% increase in interest expense, which was primarily attributable to the Company's use of brokered and other wholesale deposits as a principal source of funds following the branch sale in 1994.
 The Company believes that the increase in interest expense in 1995 was substantially offset by the decrease in non-interest expense during this period as a result of the branch sales at the end of 1995 and 1994.
-The Company's interest income increased by \$5.8 million or 4.4% during 1995, but was adversely affected by a decrease in the average balance of interest-earning assets during the period as a result of 4.75% during 1994 to 4.54% during 1995.
+The Company's interest income increased by \$5.8 million or 4.4% during 1995, but was adversely affected by a decrease in the average balance of interest-earning assets during the period as a result of the branch sales.
+The Company's net interest margin decreased from 4.75% during 1994 to 4.54% during 1995.